 Combining ammonia and bleach creates chloramine gas, which can severely damage your lungs.
 Mixing acids and bleach creates chlorine gas, which can straight up kill you.
 So, yeah, read the labels and don’t mix cleaning products.

 Embrace the Fresh Air

 While you’re cleaning, especially with chemicals, it’s a good idea to ensure that any room you’re working in is well-ventilated.
 Open your windows and doors to get fresh air flowing throughout the space.
 This can prevent the buildup of harmful chemicals emitted by your cleaning solutions, like volatile organic compounds (VOCs).
 Overexposure to VOCs can cause dizziness, headaches, nausea, and even cancer and organ damage.

 Moving away from the dangers of chemicals, there’s also a chance you could fall, strain a muscle, or get a cut while cleaning.
 These can represent some of the most common issues facing seniors looking to freshen up their homes.
-Each year, over 540,000 injuries from slips or falls occur in North America.
+Each year, three million injuries from slips or falls occur in North America.
 And, falls are incredibly dangerous for seniors.